bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   find a collision?]({{bse}}83818) A user generating an incredible number of addresses using a computer with 32 cores and 128 GB of memory wonders how long until he creates two identical addresses with different private keys.
-Pieter Wuille explains the mathematical principles involved, calculates how long it would take---an answer given in multiples of the age of the universe---and finally dashes any hopes the poster had of breaking bitcoin by pointing out that poster's method would almost certainly find a collision only between the poster's own addresses---meaning the only money he could steal would be his own.
+Pieter Wuille's answer and its follow-up comments describe the mathematical principles involved, calculate how long it would take---an answer given in multiples of the age of the universe---and finally dash any hopes the poster had of breaking bitcoin by pointing out that poster's method would almost certainly find a collision only between the poster's own addresses---leaving other users unaffected.

 - [What's the hold-up implementing BIP156 Dandelion in Bitcoin Core?]({{bse}}81503) Dandelion is a [proposed method][BIP156] for initially relaying newly-created transactions that can make it harder to determine the network address of the wallet that created the transaction.
-This answer from Bitcoin Core developer Suhas Daftuar describes some of the challenges to building a robust implementation.
+This answer from Bitcoin Core developer Suhas Daftuar describes some of the challenges faced by developers of mission-critical relay protocols and why even conceptually-simple ideas like Dandelion might require more work to implement safely than other ideas that could also improve the system (e.g. [BIP151][] encryption or [libminisketch][] efficient relay).

 - [How to use BIP174 PSBTs with a cold wallet and watching-only wallet?]({{bse}}83070) It's easy to setup two copies of Bitcoin Core,